Giardia in Shih Tzu Dogs By Janice Jones |Last Updated 04-20-2023

-Other chemicals such as quaternary ammonium work well to kill the cysts.
+Other chemicals such as Quaternary ammonium work well to kill the cysts.
 The product Lysol® is a familiar example of this type of cleaner.
 Plain household ammonia will also kill giardia.

 Clean, disinfect, and allow to air dry before allowing your dog to have access to the area.
 The longer the disinfectant stays on the surface, the better the chances that all cysts will be killed.
 Ten minutes is usually a good ballpark figure to aim for, especially if you are spraying with a bleach solution.

 Wash non-cloth toys and dog bowls in the dishwasher.
 Bedding and cloth toys should be washed in hot water and dried with hot air in the dryer.
 If feces has contaminated the carpet, use a standard carpet shampoo after you have removed all the fecal material.